jvice2/Data-Analysis-Portfolio/3.Hurricanes in the current century/README.md

 3. **Data Analysis:**
    - Conducted exploratory data analysis to identify trends over the years.
    - Used pivot tables and charts to visualize the most affected regions and compare hurricane frequency and intensity.

+## Important:
+I add comments on the excel datasheets explaining every step of the project, so make sure to activate the show all comments option int the review tab.